-The Artist Lecture Series is an in-school program at Sheboygan North High School that invites local and regional visual artists to share their journey as artists with the beginning, intermediate, and advanced art classes.
-Visiting artists present and expose art students to such as but not limited to: how to present a portfolio, share a body of work, facilitate an art demonstration, or talk about about diverse art careers, and the opportunity to interact with the artists.
-This program is organized by the Sheboygan North High Art Department.
+The Artist Lecture Series is an in-school program at Sheboygan North High School.
+We invite local and regional visual artists to share their journey as artists with the beginning, intermediate, and advanced art classes.
+Visiting artists present and expose art students to such as but not limited to: how to present a portfolio, share a body of work, facilitate an art demonstration, or talk about about diverse art careers.
+This provides our students with the opportunity to interact with the artists.